 Curriculum mapping is what it sounds like- mapping your curriculum.
-It’s about creating units and planning out your year.
+It’s about creating units and planning out your year ensuring you have time for every standard and you know what you’re teaching when.
 Each week you’ll know exactly what you’re teaching and you’ll ensure you’re reaching the rigor the standard expects.

 The first step to curriculum mapping is to begin with the standards and group similar standards together into units.
 While standards are often clearly together based on their domain, there are standards that are often better suited grouped with another domain.

 These are the two geometry Common Core standards for 3rd grade.
 The two of them don’t relate to each other so well.
 However, 3.GA.2 discusses both area and fractions.
 Where would you choose to group it?
 I think it fits best in our unit on fractions as I think applying fractions of a shape is a simple transfer for many students.
 Alternatively, a strong claim could be made for including it in a unit on area.
 You don’t have to teach by domain, so standards like this one make sense to be grouped with the unit they align with.

 Your textbook (more on that in a moment) may also be a resource you can use to decide which standards to group together.
 Your textbook might choose to teach that in the area unit and so for ease, it makes sense if you teach as the textbook has laid out.

 When I do content areas, I often look at both my science and social studies standards together because I’ve found I can coordinate a couple within a unit in the other content.
 Rather than teaching skills and standards in isolation, it makes more sense to me to put similar ideas together regardless if they’re social studies or science.